Buyer’s Guide: The Best Drain Cleaners

 Enlist these guidelines for safe and effective use of drain cleaner.

-- Always read and follow package directions, adhering to specific amounts and dwell times.
+- Always read and follow the directions, adhering to specific amounts and dwell times.
 Never leave any type of drain cleaner inside drains for longer than the maximum dwell time; chemical cleaners, in particular, can produce enough heat to melt pipes or crack porcelain toilet bowls if left too long.

 - Only use caustic or acidic cleaners in well-ventilated rooms.
 Turn on exhaust fans and/or open windows to increase air circulation.